nruhm/diarscription/docs/reference/audio/sample-g/gold-reference.md

 970
 00:58:40,628 --> 00:58:45,610
-[SPEAKER_06]: The idea of that was that like a developer could just write a function or a view
+[SPEAKER_06]: And that was the idea of that was that like a developer could just write a function or a view

 971
 00:58:45,590 --> 00:58:49,035